It seems there is a new software app testing company born every week. That can be good or bad depending on your situation.

 So, you’re clear on your goals and constraints.
 You’re on the alert for how your choice of a software app testing company can improve your situation now and in the future.

-Now, be on the alert for these three common traps:
+Now, be on the alert for these three common traps.

 Seeking the lowest hourly rate – their price – can lead you into a trap where the hourly rate is low but your project cost is high.
 This can happen when your software app testing company struggles to attract and find top quality software testing talent.
 They might also possibly be testers that were originally software developers but weren’t good enough.
 Be on the alert for “too good to be true” hourly pricing.

-- Missing Manager – software app testing companies can also reduce their hourly rates by “body shopping”.
+Software app testing companies can also reduce their hourly rates by “body shopping”.
 This occurs when you rent or lease a person’s time to perform tasks for you.
 One of the most common ways to reduce the price of a tester is to eliminate any management oversight or coaching.
 You get the tester and that’s it.
 This may or may not work well for you.
 If you’re an experienced QA Manager with plenty of experience managing remote teams, this might work for you.
 If you’re not experienced with outsourced testing or QA, you might be disappointed when you find out that you’re going to need to manage and task this person every day.

-- Testers Vs Test Engineers – it is very common to find “testers” available to help you at a relatively low cost.
+It is very common to find “testers” available to help you at a relatively low cost.
 This might work for you if your software app is simple and you already have a QA Strategy, Test Plan and Test Cases.
 A “tester” can probably run those test cases for you.
 If you have anything other than a very simple app or don’t have a QA Strategy, Test Plan and Test Cases, hiring a “tester” will lead you to disappointment.
 Only a Test Engineer is educated and experienced in the art and science of software testing and quality assurance.